 The notice Filter active is always displayed above the Artefact Tree and the filter icon turns orange when you are using a filter.
-The tree now only shows artefacts rated E and lower, along with their ancestors, which are greyed out (new in 18.0) if they are not rated E and lower.
-On the dashboard, the charts that support displaying filtered information are highlighted with an orange filter icon

-) as in the Function Complexity Map (new in 18.0).
+The tree now only shows artefacts rated E and lower, along with their ancestors, which are greyed out if they are not rated E and lower.
+On the dashboard, the charts that support displaying filtered information are highlighted with an orange filter icon () as in the Function Complexity Map.
+Other charts and score card items that cannot be filtered are greyed out (new in 18.1).

-You can save your filter for later use and even share it with other Squore users (new in 18.0) by clicking the hamburger menu in the Filter Panel and giving your filter a name.
+You can save your filter for later use and even share it with other Squore users by clicking the hamburger menu in the Filter Panel and giving your filter a name.